hyperledger/fabric/docs/source/dev-setup/devenv.rst

 http://www.microsoft.com/en-us/download/details.aspx?id=8328

-**NOTE:** The inclusion of the miekg/pkcs11 package introduces an external dependency on the libtdl.h header file during a build of fabric.
-Please ensure your libtool and libtdhl-dev packages are installed.
+**NOTE:** The inclusion of the miekg/pkcs11 package introduces an external dependency on the ltdl.h header file during a build of fabric.
+Please ensure your libtool and libltdl-dev packages are installed.
 Otherwise, you may get a ltdl.h header missing error.
 You can download the missing package by command:
 ``sudo apt-get install -y build-essential git make curl unzip g++ libtool``.